-With interest checking, you can use the account like a standard checking account: Use your debit card for purchases, write checks when needed, set up automatic electronic payments, and use online bill payments from the account.
-All the while, you earn interest on your balance.
+With interest checking, you can use the account as a standard checking account.
+Use your debit card for purchases, write checks when needed, set up automatic electronic payments, and use online bill payments from the account.
+All the while, you will be earning interest on your balance.

 While interest checking comes with many benefits, some interest checking accounts have restrictions.
 Make sure you know what they are before opening an account.
 Start by understanding your needs.